 Each inmate is allowed a 45-minute visitation twice per week with up to two adult guests per visit.
 A guest under the age of 18 must be accompanied by an adult.
 All visitors are required to provide approved photo identification upon arrival.

 Castle Hayne, NC 28429

-Inmates are allowed to receive correspondence on letter size white paper, appropriate original 4”x6” photographs and money orders.
+Inmates are allowed to receive correspondence on letter-size white paper, appropriate original 4 inches by 6 inches photographs and money orders.